 Going into the legal field doesn't confine you to a law firm cubicle when you graduate.
-In fact, a legal education makes you an appealing candidate in a wide range of professions.
-Consider how the skills you learn in law school, like how to research and analyze the law, could actually give you an edge in the following fields:
+In fact, a legal education opens up career opportunities in a wide range of professions.
+Consider how the skills you learn in law school, like how to research and analyze the law, could actually give you an edge in various law-related career paths such as:

-While these positions relate in some way to substantive areas of law, the skills you develop in law school could end up making you a successful farmer, especially because you'd know how to classify your fruits and vegetables.
+While these positions relate in some way to substantive areas of law, the skills you develop in law school (communication skills, problem-solving skills, etc.) are transferable to many professional fields.
+Plus, you'd know how to classify your fruits and vegetables.

 You Really Can Make a Difference

 There are simply too many stories of law students affecting change in the real world to include in this article.
-However, a few highlight the point that a legal education can be like a superpower to use for the public good, whether it be creating the framework for an independence movement or freeing the unjustly imprisoned.
+However, a few highlight the point that legal education can be like a superpower for the public interest, whether it be creating the framework for an independence movement or freeing the unjustly imprisoned.

 The road less traveled is usually filled with uncertainties unless you have the opportunity to walk with someone who's been there before.
 The lawyers at FindLaw have taken the journey through law school to the practice world and beyond and are here to walk with you.
-Stick with FindLaw For Law Students for the information, resources and helpful tips you'll need for the journey ahead.
+Stick with FindLaw for Law Students for the information, resources, and helpful tips prospective law students need for the journey ahead.